-Believe it or not, weed and Chanukah are a great fit together.
+Believe it or not, weed and Hanukkah can be a great fit together.
 Cannabis sales soar over the holiday season, and reports show an increasing number of Jewish cannabis enthusiasts are lighting up more than just menorahs during their celebrations.

-Whether you’re looking to honor this ancient… erm… ceremony, or just want to add something different to this years’ festivities, we rounded up a few ways to keep your Chanukah celebrations “lit.”
+Whether you’re looking to replicate this ancient ceremony, or just want to add something different to this years’ festivities, we rounded up a few ways to take your celebrations higher.

 If you’re Jewish, you’re likely familiar with the Shofar, the ritual musical instrument made from a ram’s horn used for religious purposes by the Jewish people for centuries.

-Combine that with a marijuana pipe, and you have the ultimate party favor for adults.
-You can buy this on specialty websites or attempt to make it yourself (if you’re feeling brave.)
+Combine that with a cannabis pipe, and you have the ultimate party favor for adults.
+You can buy this on specialty websites or attempt to make it yourself (if you’re feeling brave).

-If you don’t want to smoke your weed, eat your weed instead!
-Chanukah gelt (chocolate that looks like coins) happens to be a perfect medium for cannabis edibles.
+If you don’t want to smoke your greens, eat them instead!
+Hanukkah gelt (chocolate that looks like coins) happens to be a perfect medium for cannabis edibles.

 You probably won’t find these in a dispensary unless they have special holiday edibles.
-But there are some weed-infused gelt recipes out there for you to try.
+But there are some THC-infused gelt recipes online you can try.

 Yup, you read that right.